 No. The road remains open for trucks hauling supplies to the oilfields and camps.
-Although the highway is maintained year-round, in winter services of any kind are only available in Coldfoot (MP 175) and Deadhorse (MP 414).
+Although the highway is maintained year-round, in winter, services of any kind are only available at the Yukon River Camp (MP 56), Coldfoot (MP 175) and Deadhorse (MP 414).
 Winter driving conditions are extremely hazardous.
 Drivers face snow, ice, wind, whiteouts, and dangerous cold with windchills to -70° F (-57° C).
 Travel between late October and early April is not advised.